nghuixin/TSciM-Club_May2024/README.md

+# Application of explainability methods to brain age prediction models

 ### Brain Age Prediction Model
 Implementation of a 4-layer neural network designed to predict brain age from synthetic input features.
 We use the covariance matrix to preserve the relationships between features and target variable `Age at Visit` during generation of data.